 Do sea lice attach to humans?

-L. Salmonis do not tend to interact with humans due to the fact that it is a fish-based parasite.
-Sea lice sometimes get confused with jellyfish larvae, which can get trapped in swimwear and cause symptoms such as stings, itchiness, and a rash.
+L. Salmonis does not tend to interact with humans due to the fact that it is a fish-based parasite.
+They sometimes get confused with jellyfish larvae, which can get trapped in swimwear and cause symptoms such as stings, itchiness, and a rash.
 This is known as the sea bather’s eruption.

 Are sea lice dangerous?